Frequently Asked Questions about Volunteering

 Only BWAR volunteers who have completed orientation and any required classes are allowed to walk our shelter dogs.

 We also have some great ideas for teaching your child about volunteerism and animal care in your home.
+Many young teens enjoy planning and leading an animal toy fundraiser in their community.
+We can also offer guidance around DIY projects that would benefit our animals, such as building dog houses and cat shelters, making blankets, baking homemade dog treats, and more.
 Fostering is one of the best hands-on experiences your child can have that will teach them about animal care.
-Many young teens enjoy planning and leading an animal toy fundraiser in their community.
+If you’re interested in fostering, you can complete a foster application or email firstname.lastname@example.org for more information.
 For a list of ideas about volunteering from home, contact volunteer@bwar.

 I am in high school and need volunteer hours and/or a mentor for a school project.
 Can I volunteer?

 We have a limited number of student volunteers each semester.
 Learn more about project opportunities here.

 How can my group schedule a service day?